Increasingly affordable, electric vehicles are primarily designed to reduce CO2 emissions, but above all to meet the needs of most motorists.

 Bonus: Nissan e-NV200

-And if you've got a big family?
-How about the Nissan e-NV200?
-It's a very large vehicle that can accommodate 7 people, making it a 100% electric family MPV.
+And if you have a large family?
+Why not the Nissan e-NV200 ?
+It's a very large vehicle that can seat 7 people, making it a 100 % electric family MPV.

-Its 40 kWh battery delivers a range of around 200 kms.
-That's a lot of driving to and from school, work and sport.
-And you don't even have to pay for parking, or for recharging if you go to the local Ikea.
+Sa battery 40 kWh delivers a range of around 200 km.
+That's a lot of journeys to and from school, work and sport.
+And you don't have to pay for parking, or even for recharging if you go to the local Ikea.

-The rear doors open sideways like a pickup truck, and the rear windows just slide out (instead of down).
-But the ride is very comfortable and allows you to quickly take control of the vehicle.
+The rear doors open sideways like a van and the windows at the back just slide out (instead of down).
+But the ride is very comfortable and you quickly get the hang of it.

-If you have a large family, this is the ideal 100% electric vehicle.
+If you have a large family, it's the 100 % electric vehicle ideal.

 Range: 200 km (WLTP)